flyteorg/flyte/docs/deployment/configuration/generated/flytepropeller_config.rst

 type (string)
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-Which resource manager to use
+Which resource manager to use, redis or noop.
+Default is noop.

 **Default Value**: